 Library "OSP Middleware aomw", usually abbreviated to "aomw", is one of the aolibs; short for Arduino OSP libraries from ams-OSRAM.
 This suite implements support for chips that use the Open System Protocol, like the AS1163 ("SAID") or the OSIRE E3731i ("RGBi").
 The landing page for the aolibs is on GitHub.

 Library aomw is a library with middleware for OSP applications.
-It implements features like building a topology map of an OSP chain (which kind of chip at which address), has I2C device drivers (for I2C devices typically connected to a SAID bride) and scripting (simple light animations).
+It implements features like building a topology map of an OSP chain (which type of chip at which OSP address), has I2C device drivers (for I2C devices used in the evaluation kit) and scripting (simple light animations).

 These features are typically used in the aoapps